-Prerequisite: Consent of department.
+Prerequisite: Consent of Dr. Samonds.

-PROGRAM ELIGIBILITY REQUIREMENTS: Brief essay questions on the field school application will ask you to outline your background in physical anthropology, your interest in this program, as well as how the program will assist you academically and in the future.
+PROGRAM ELIGIBILITY REQUIREMENTS: Brief essay questions on the field school application will ask you to outline your background in physical anthropology or biology, your interest in this program, as well as how the program will assist you academically and in the future.